-There are a couple of options for packaging your add-on for distribution in Vaadin Directory.
-Typically, you should create your add-on project with a recommended project template and the package will be created automatically for you.
+There are a couple of options for packaging your add-on for distribution in the Vaadin Directory.
+Typically, you should create your add-on project with a recommended project template, and the package will be created automatically for you.

 Creating add-on projects from a project template for Vaadin 14+

 For Vaadin 14+, the easiest way to create an add-on project is to use a template project.
 There are two alternatives, depending on the type of add-on.
 There are three different templates available:

-These projects contain a pom.xml file that is configured for packaging and publishing to Vaadin Directory.
+These projects contain a pom.xml file that is configured for packaging and publishing to the Vaadin Directory.

 Creating add-on projects with the Maven archetype for Vaadin 8